 Kit is free up to 10,000 subscribers with unlimited sends, the creator-first alternative to both Klaviyo and Mailchimp.

-Klaviyo vs Mailchimp: Frequently Asked Questions
+Klaviyo vs Mailchimp: frequently asked questions

 Is Klaviyo better than Mailchimp for e-commerce?

 Yes, for most e-commerce use cases Klaviyo is meaningfully better than Mailchimp.
-Klaviyo’s purchase-based segmentation, real-time Shopify/WooCommerce sync, and revenue attribution capabilities are more advanced than Mailchimp’s e-commerce features.
+Klaviyo’s purchase-based segmentation, live Shopify/WooCommerce sync, and revenue attribution capabilities are more advanced than Mailchimp’s e-commerce features.
 The specific advantage: Klaviyo flows can trigger on purchase behavior, predicted lifetime value, and browse activity in ways Mailchimp can’t match.
 For stores doing serious email-driven revenue, Klaviyo’s additional cost is typically justified within weeks.

 Is Mailchimp cheaper than Klaviyo?

 Yes.
 At most contact tiers Mailchimp runs roughly half the price of Klaviyo.
 At 1,000 contacts, Mailchimp Essentials is around $13/month vs. Klaviyo at $45/month.
 At 5,000 contacts, Mailchimp Standard is ~$90/month vs. Klaviyo at $175/month.
-Mailchimp’s free plan is also more generous — 500 contacts vs. Klaviyo’s 250.
+Mailchimp’s free plan is also more generous, 500 contacts vs. Klaviyo’s 250.
 The price difference is real, and for businesses that don’t need Klaviyo’s e-commerce depth, Mailchimp’s lower cost is a genuine advantage.

 Can I switch from Mailchimp to Klaviyo easily?